 Pillars of Ashoka

 This way of communicating with his subjects was quite ambitious not least since Ashoka also is credited with being the first Indian ruler to make use of a written script.
 People in general were not able to read.
 To make them understand what the pillars said, a public official was posted at each one of them.
-The officials explained the message of the pillars but also gathered information about the state of the country and the grievances of the population.
-Along the borders of Ashoka’s empire there were pillars written in foreign languages such as Aramaic and Greek.
+The officials explained the message which the pillar conveyed but they also gathered information about the state of the country and the grievances of the population.
+Along the borders of empire there were pillars written in foreign languages such as Aramaic and Greek.
 They announced that who ever was traveling this way now had entered the lands governed by the benevolent king Ashoka.

 History of Philosophy without Any Gaps: “Kautilya and Ashoka”